Paul F. Morris, FASLA

 Read more about Kwadwo Atta

+While working for his former employer, Atkins (PBS&J), he was responsible for the planning and successful delivery of all construction projects within client’s capital development program on schedule and under budget.
+Some of the clients he worked for directly include DeKalb County, Perimeter Community Improvement Districts (PCIDs), GDOT and Clayton County.
 He has also worked on key transit and transportation projects including the Channel Tunnel project and various other projects in London, UK.
 In the UK, he was responsible for the design and implementation of the new construction management and safety procedures on the country’s largest public-private partnership (P3) contract worth over $60 billion, for London Underground, Ltd. In addition, he was project manager for the Network Rail Structures Exam Contract, a key asset management project that involved the detailed examination and maintenance of 333 metro station terminals, structures and bridges.

 Jonathan S. Lewis, AICP